Systems for Nuclear Auxiliary Power: SNAP-10A

 The SNAP-10A was a space-qualified nuclear reactor power system launched into space in 1965 under the SNAPSHOT program.
 It was built as a research project for the Air Force, to demonstrate the capability to generate higher power than RTGs.
 The reactor employed two moveable beryllium reflectors for control, and generated 35 kW_{t} at beginning of life.
 The system generated electricity by circulating NaK around lead tellurium thermocouples.
 To mitigate launch hazards, the reactor was not started until it reached a safe orbit.

 SNAP-10A was launched into Earth orbit in April 1965, and used to power an Agena-D research satellite, built by Lockheed/Martin.
 The system produced 500W of electrical power during an abbreviated 43-day flight test.
 The reactor was prematurely shut down by a faulty command receiver.
 It is predicted to remain in orbit for 4,000 years.
+Although much of the fission products will have decayed in that time, the vast majority of uranium will remain, eventually returning to earth as fallout from burn up of the satellite.